greearb/lanforge-scripts/py-scripts/README.md

 * lanforge_client/ - alpha version of JSON interface to LANforge Traffic Generator.

 ## Scripts accessing Serial ports.
+On Linux, you must explicitly allow users to access serial devices.
+Otherwise, using a USB serial device requires root permissions (e.g. have to use `sudo`).

+There are several methods to do so, each depending on the distribution (all requiring root access to the system).
+Often the easiest is to perform the following:

-* to access serial ports add user to `dialout` and `tty` groups to gain access to serial ports without needing root access.
+1. Add your user to the `dialout` and `tty` groups

-* Most scripts run in user space to use the installed python package and not affect the os python packages.
+    ```Bash
+    sudo usermod -a -G dialout,tty $USER
+    ```

+2. Log out and log back in (full logout required, not just closing the terminal)

+    - Can also run the `newgrp` command, but this will only affect the currently running login session (i.e. that shell)